 - Pad-dry-calender method

 - Exhaust Method

 Advantages and Disadvantages of Nonionic Softener:

-The advantages and disadvantages of nonionic softener are given below.
+The advantages and disadvantages of nonionic softeners are given below.

 - Nonionic softener is compatible with cationic, anionic agents, starch and resin.

 - It is applicable for all types of fibers.

 - Nonionic softener can be applied in both exhaust and padding processes.